 Injuries to the ankle joint are among the most common of all sport-related injuries.
 Figures range from 10% to 30% of all injuries and from 5% to 20% of all time-loss injuries.1-9 Athletes participating in sports such as football, soccer, basketball, and volleyball are especially at risk for this type of injury, largely because of the running and jumping involved.
 In 1977, Garrick3 reported that during any single year of a 6-year period at the University of Washington, at least 16% of all time-loss injuries for all sports involved ankle sprains.

 Payne, Kristen A.; Berg, Kris E.; and Latin, Richard W., "Ankle Injuries and Ankle Strength, Flexibility, and Proprioception in College Basketball Players" (1997).
-Health, Physical Education and Recreation Faculty Publications.
+Health and Kinesiology Faculty Publications.
 3.